Amandaland

-Amandaland is a 2025 British comedy series.
-It is a spin-off from the comedy series Motherland with Lucy Punch reprising the role of Amanda.
-The series also stars Joanna Lumley as her mother Felicity.
-It was broadcast on BBC One from 5 February 2025.
-In March 2025, the BBC confirmed that Amandaland will be returning for a second series.
+Amandaland is a British sitcom television series which is a spin-off from Motherland with Lucy Punch reprising the role of Amanda.
+The series also stars Joanna Lumley and Phillippa Dunne (also reprising their roles) as Felicity and Anne.
+The first series was broadcast on BBC One from 5 February 2025, followed by a Christmas special.
+A second series started on 6 May 2026.

 Synopsis

-Recently divorced Amanda must navigate parenting teenagers in new surroundings after downsizing and moving to South Harlesden in London.
+Recently divorced Amanda must navigate parenting teenagers in new surroundings after moving from Queen's Park and downsizing to a property in the less affluent nearby South Harlesden area, in London.